 CalGreeks and Safety

 Weekly or biweekly communication occurs between the Leadership, Advising, and Development (LEAD) Center (the office supporting student leadership, including the CalGreeks community), Berkeley Police Department, and Berkeley Fire Department enabling the groups to share information and coordinate services.
-You can read the CalGreeks and Safety factsheets they publish annually on the Annual SVSH Data page.
+You can read the CalGreeks and Safety factsheets they publish annually on the SVSH Annual Reports & Data.